microsoft/finops-toolkit/docs/governance-workbook/details.md

 ## 💹 Cost Management

-The **Cost management** tab is providing you high level information about your cost and can be filtered by tag.
+The **Cost Management** tab shows high level information about your cost and can be filtered by tag.

 <br>